Pratham16112002/logseq/pages/Data Science.md

 	  { C  }_{ s  }   =   \dfrac{  \displaystyle\sum_{ i =  1  }^{ n  }  \left(  {  \left(  { x  }_{ i  }  - \bar{x}  \right)    }^{ 2  }    \right)       }{  \left( n-1  \right)   \left( n-2  \right)   { S  }^{ 3  }    }
 	  \end{equation}
 	  #+END_NOTE
+	  s is the standard deviation
 	- Positively and Negatively Skewed PDF's
 		- **Positive skewness :** Distribution is positvely skewed when there is a higher number of smaller data .
 		  ![image.png](../assets/image_1663322327809_0.png)
 		  **Negatively skewness :** Distributiono is negatively skewed when there is higher number of larger data .
 		  ![image.png](../assets/image_1663322698675_0.png)
-	- **Measure of Peakness : ** Standard Fourth population moment about the mean Kurtosis refers to the degree of flatness or peakness in the region of a curve .
+	- **Measure of Peakness :** Standard Fourth population moment about the mean Kurtosis refers to the degree of flatness or peakness in the region of a curve .
 	  ![image.png](../assets/image_1663323101986_0.png)
 	  Measure of Kurtosis